 The biggest part of a digital marketer’s job is staring at numbers on their screen and figuring out the story that they’re telling.
 From Google Analytics to dashboards on social media platforms, a digital marketer should be good at finding the right numbers, interpreting them and making strategies to improve their KPIs.
 It’s also great to have a solid knowledge of Excel because they will need to work with sheets, regardless of their specialty.

 2. They’re great writers

-Even if their primary job is not writing, every digital marketer needs to have a talent for the written word.
-From writing captions for social media to writing copy for PPC ads to writing SEO-optimized content for your blog, your digital marketer needs to have proper writing chops to their job well.
+Even if their primary job is not writing copy, every digital marketer needs to have a talent for the written word.
+From writing captions for social media to writing copy for PPC ads to writing SEO-optimized content for your blog, your digital marketer needs to have proper writing chops to do their job well.

 3. They know their SEO

-Even if they’re not an SEM specialist, every digital marketer should have some knowledge of SEO basics.
-How to do basic keyword research, how to optimize for a specific keyword, what on-page signals are important for ranking, the difference between white-hat and black-hat SEO, and more.
-Also, it’s good to have the knowledge of at least one major SEO tool such as Moz, Ahrefs, Screaming Frog, or others.
+Even if they’re not an SEO specialist, every digital marketer should have some knowledge of SEO basics.
+Some examples include how to do basic keyword research, how to optimize for a specific keyword, what on-page signals are important for ranking, the difference between white-hat and black-hat SEO, and more.
+Also, it’s good to have the knowledge of at least one major SEO tool such as Moz, Ahrefs, or Screaming Frog.